AI Legal

 What you actually need to document

-There are seven categories of documentation every deployer of high-risk AI should maintain.
-They map loosely to the seven duties in the Colorado AI Act, but they also reflect what a reasonable business would want for its own risk management — regardless of the statute.
+There are seven categories of documentation every deployer of covered ADMT should maintain.
+The first four track statutory duties under SB 26-189.
+The last three aren't strictly required by the AI statute but reflect what a reasonable business would want for its own risk management — and what state anti-discrimination law and the Attorney General will look for during a 60-day cure window.

 A written list of every AI system your business uses, including third-party tools.
 For each entry, record the vendor, the product name and version, the business function it serves, the decisions it influences, the categories of data it touches, the department that owns it, and the date it was added.
 An inventory is the backbone that everything else hangs off of — if a system is not in the inventory, no one is auditing it, documenting it, or monitoring it.

-For each high-risk AI system, a written impact assessment that describes the system, the data it uses, the decisions it influences, the foreseeable harms, the mitigations in place, and the residual risk.
+For each ADMT, a written review that describes the system, the data it uses, the decisions it influences, the foreseeable harms, the mitigations in place, and the basis for classifying it as either in-scope or out-of-scope “covered ADMT” under SB 26-189.
 These have to be dated and signed.
-They have to be updated at least annually and any time the system is meaningfully changed.
-The common failure mode is treating an impact assessment as a one-time intake form rather than a living document.
+They should be refreshed any time the system is meaningfully changed.
+SB 26-189 dropped the prior law's mandatory annual impact assessment — but a current, honest system review is still the single most useful artifact you can produce when a regulator or plaintiff asks how your AI works.

 3. Decision logs